lwardlegit/mtgbuild/README.md

 ## Generate Random Hands

-Master the flow of your deck by viewing random hands of 7 cards
+Master the flow of your deck by viewing random clean hands.

 ## Clean UI